 in the grasses, in your granite faces,

-reclining in the long valleys of this body.
+reclining in the long valleys of your body.

 Send me your chariots, your champion angels,